npm

 - the

 targetattribute allows you to select the available movement targets.
 Movement targets generate special events when drag-and-drop ends on them.
 All<effdnd-actor target='...'>elements located inside thescopearea will be considered as movement targets, the names of which begin with the value of thetargetattribute of the trigger.
-This means that if the attribute is not specified, then all<effdnd-actor target='...'>are available inside the<effdnd-actor scope='...'>.
+This means that if the attribute is not specified, then all<effdnd-actor target='...'>are available inside the current<effdnd-actor scope='...'>.

 import { useDnD } from 'effdnd';